 Though a good resume may not always get you a job, a bad one will certainly keep you out of the race.
-Since your resume usually represents the first contact you will have with potential employers, it must be well thought-out and carefully prepared.
+Since your resume usually represents the first contact you will have with potential employers, it must be well thought out and carefully prepared.
 The main function of a resume is to get you an interview.
-Any good resume should be a summary of what you have already achieved through education and/or work experience and what you can contribute to your prospective employer.
-Never assume that the people reading your resume know anything about you; it's up to you to let them know what you have to offer.
+Any good resume should summarize what you have already achieved through education and/or work experience and what you can contribute to your prospective employer.
+Never assume that the people reading your resume know anything about you; it's up to you to tell them what you have to offer.

-In this part of A Guide to Writing Resumes and Cover Letters, we will look at various styles of resumes and samples of each, the best language to use and what to avoid, and some general instructions to help you create an impressive and results-getting resume.
+In this part of A Guide to Writing Resumes and Cover Letters, we will look at various resume styles and samples of each, the best language to use and what to avoid, and some general instructions to help you create an impressive resume that gets results.

-Click Here to View Resume Book & Cover Letters.
+Click Here to View Resume Book and Cover Letters.

 Click Here to View Job Search Tips.